8. How can risks of resistance to both antibiotics and biocides be assessed?

 - 8.2 What (new) methods are required to effectively assess the risk of resistance?

 Antibiotic use is still the major cause of antibiotic resistance in clinical practice.
-Since antibiotic resistance remains a major concern and decreases our ability to treat infections, appropriate infection control strategies are paramount and involve prevention through good hygiene which encompass the appropriate use of biocides (OJEC 1999, Department of Health 2000).
+Since antibiotic resistance decreases our ability to treat infections, it is crucial to prevent infection through good hygiene and the appropriate use of biocides.
+More...

 8.1 What factors increase the risk of resistance to both biocides and antibiotics?